 The carbon footprint of global wine shipping is enormous.
-When you include the emissions involved in glass production (which the industry has taken great pains to reduce in recent years) experts suggest that close to 20% of every winery’s carbon footprint comes from manufacturing and shipping those glass bottles.
+When you include the emissions involved in glass production (which the industry has taken great pains to reduce in recent years) experts suggest that between 20% and 40% of every winery’s carbon footprint comes from manufacturing and shipping those glass bottles.
 And that is true for the mere average wine bottle, which clocks in at roughly 1.1 pounds, or roughly 500 grams.
 I regularly receive wine samples packaged in bottles that weight twice that amount, and that’s before the weight of the ostentatious metal medallion they have stamped on their front.
 A case box of such bottles can weigh close to 50 pounds.
 Or roughly 18-20 pounds more than it really needs to.

 Which is why I was frankly nonplussed to see fellow wine writer Robert Joseph’s article “An Argument for Heavy Wine Bottles” back in January of this year.
 I tend to agree with much of Joseph’s writing, and I’m thankful for the contrarian approach he takes to many subjects that are all too often assumed as gospel in the wine world.
 But in this case he seems to have gotten it so very wrong.

 Joseph equates the heavy wine bottle to a hardback book, suggesting there is value in its mere aesthetics, making it superior to a soft-cover or an e-book.